Azure-Samples/communication-services-authentication-hero-csharp/README.md

 - name it AuthClient and select Default Directory Only - single tenant
 - for redirect uri select Web (Choose SPA in case you add a client application)  and enter http://localhost:3000/
 - select add permission, my API, and select the AuthServer and select access_as_user
-- now go to certificates & secrets ,create a secret.
+- now go to certificates & secrets, create a secret.
 This will be used later to generate the AAD token.
 - now go back to the AuthServer app registration, under manifest, select known applications, and add the app registration id for the client.

 ### Code Structure